-I am a religious Sister of the Congregation of Our Lady of Apostles.
+I am Josephine Enenmo, a religious Sister of the Congregation of Our Lady of Apostles.

 I have been involved in the process of initial and ongoing religious formation for over 25 years.
-During those years, I have served as Director of Postulants, then of Novices in my Congregation, and I have supervised formation programmes of religious institutes, societies of apostolic life and seminaries in Nigeria, my country of origin, and in other countries.
+During those years, I have served as Director of Postulants, then of Novices; accompanied junior professed Sisters in my Congregation, and I have supervised formation programmes of religious institutes, societies of apostolic life and seminaries in Nigeria, my country of origin, and in other countries.

-My awareness of the gap that exists in many formation programmes, especially in the actual process of formation as well as in human formation, led me to psychoanalytic studies and to train as a psychodynamic psychotherapist at Roehampton University, London.
-In 2011 I joined the team at the Institute of Formators, Du, Plateau State, Nigeria training priests and religious for the work of religious formation, becoming the Director of the Institute from 2012-2018.
-I was invited to join the team at the Religious Formation Ministry Programme Dublin in August 2018.
+My awareness of the gap that exists in many formation programmes, especially in human formation, led me to train as a psychodynamic psychotherapist and to Psychoanalytic Studies at University of Roehampton, London.
+In 2011 I joined the team at the Institute of Formators, Du, Plateau State, Nigeria training priests and religious for the work of religious formation, becoming the Director of the Institute from 2012-2018 and later in 2018 the Religious Formation Ministry Programme at Loreto House, Dublin.

 My previous experience in formation of candidates for consecrated and priestly life prepared me to contribute to the development of an integral formation programme for these Institutes.
 What excites me about RFMP is the internationality of the programme.
 I really enjoy interacting with and being enriched by participants who come from different parts of the world.
 I look forward to meeting the next set of participants in September 2021.